jankotek/mapdb-site/doc/getting-started.rst

     :language: java
     :dedent: 8

-More advanced example with configuration and write-ahead-log transaction.
+This is a more advanced example, with configuration and write-ahead-log transaction.

 .. literalinclude:: ../../mapdb/src/test/java/doc/start_advanced.java